jspecify/jspecify/docs/docs/spec.md

 The following locations are recognized except when overruled by one of the exceptions in the subsequent sections:

--   return type of a method
+-   the return type of a method

--   formal parameter type of a method or constructor, as defined in [JLS 8.4.1]
+-   a formal parameter type of a method or constructor, as defined in [JLS 8.4.1]

     > This excludes the receiver parameter, but includes any variadic parameter.

--   field type
+-   a field type

--   type parameter upper bound
+-   a type parameter upper bound

--   non-wildcard type argument
+-   a non-wildcard type argument

--   wildcard bound
+-   a wildcard bound

--   array component type
+-   an array component type

--   array creation expression
+-   an array creation expression

 However, any location above is unrecognized if it matches any of the following cases:

-> We refer to these cases (and some other cases below) as "intrinsically
+> We refer to the first two cases (and some other cases below) as "intrinsically
 > non-nullable."

 -   a type usage of a value type (currently, the 8 predefined primitive types)